-The Christopher Martin-Jenkins Spirit of Cricket awards, in association with MCC and BBC, includes an Elite Award* and a Youth Award±, with both intended to support the grassroots game in England and Wales along with a Boys' and Girls' Award.
+The awards include an Elite Award and a Schools' Award, with both intended to support the grassroots game in England and Wales along with a Boys' and Girls' Award.

-The Elite Award will be presented to a professional cricketer who has made the biggest contribution to the Spirit of Cricket in the 2013 English cricket season - with overseas players being eligible.
-The Elite Award winner, together with a joint MCC and BBC judging panel, will choose the beneficiary of a £2,000 prize to support a cricket programme at a primary or secondary school.
+The Elite Award will be presented to a professional cricketer who has made the biggest contribution to the Spirit of Cricket in the 2015 English cricket season - with overseas players being eligible.
+The Elite Award winner will be chosen by a joint MCC and BBC judging panel.

 Schools will need to demonstrate a proven need for the donation and show how the money would make a real difference.
 Examples might be funds to form a team which could otherwise not exist, to support a new coaching programme or provide desperately-needed cricket equipment.

-To apply for the Youth Award, nominations must be submitted by a teacher, coach or a parent.
+To apply for the Boys' and Girls' awards, nominations must be submitted by a teacher, coach or a parent.
 All cricket matches, regardless of the surface, number of players on each team or the type of ball, are eliigable for entry.